 By all accounts leading up to the movie’s release, Treasure Planet should have kicked ass at the box office.
 It had a stacked voice cast that included Joseph Gordon-Levitt, David Hyde Pierce, Emma Thompson, Martin Short, and Michael Wincott.

 Despite having a talented team of animators and voice actors, the film was a commercial and critical failure, grossing only $38 million domestically against a budget of $140 million.
-Here’s why Treasure Planet failed to resonate with audiences and critics alike.
+Here’s why Treasure Planet was a flop and failed to resonate with audiences and critics alike.

 The Harry Potter Effect: A Crowded Release Schedule